 - The Girl on the Train (Paula Hawkins)

 - The Girl Who Played with Fire (Stieg Larsson)

 - The Girl with The Dragon Tattoo (Stieg Larsson)

-Where to buy a book at the Domestic Terminal
+Where to buy a book in the Domestic Terminal

-In case you missed this post which shared the recent $40 million redevelopment of the Domestic Terminal, you might not have seen that all newsagencies within the terminal branded into one – [email protected].
+After a recent $40 million redevelopment of the Domestic Terminal, all newsagencies within the terminal have been branded into one – [email protected].

 Books are organised according to best-sellers and genre-categories, so you can pick up a page-turner that will transport you to another world faster than any plane ride ever could.

-Where to buy a book at the International Terminal?
+Where to buy a book in the International Terminal?

 Prefer to read digitally?